truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 I define voluntarism as a culture where anyone who tolerates coercion is shunned.
 If you observe apparent coercion, or hear any gossip about possible coercion, then you investigate it immediately.
 If there is coercion, you gossip about it and cancel all of your deals with the coercer.

 Thus, the CM-technology in anarchism is **nothing** and the CM-tech in voluntarism is  **[complete graph](https://en.wikipedia.org/wiki/Complete_graph) gossip**.
-Both are impractical -- the first is an invitation to tyranny[^n], and the second cannot scale past a group of 12-15 people (see Obfuscator 3).
+Both are impractical -- the first is an invitation to tyranny[^9], and the second cannot scale past a group of 12-15 people (see Obfuscator 3).

-[^n]: In particular, the first is a clue as to why ["voluntary slavery"](https://www.lewrockwell.com/2014/01/walter-e-block/scurrilous-libelous-venomous/) would need to be banned from any free society, or at the least be highly regulated.
+[^9]: In particular, the first is a clue as to why ["voluntary slavery"](https://www.lewrockwell.com/2014/01/walter-e-block/scurrilous-libelous-venomous/) would need to be banned from any free society, or at the least be highly regulated.
 The transactional nature of the interaction is not the issue here, instead it is the measurement of consent -- if you see an enslaved person, how are you to know that they volunteered for slavery (or were ever compensated)?
 You cannot just walk up and ask them (see [GoT s04e08](https://www.youtube.com/watch?v=iQlgIjf2jdg)).
 And, this epistemic shield gives cover to actual slavers and kidnappers, and would tend to increase the overall level of coercion in a society.

 There is no limit to how much we can improve our CM technology.